 \textbf{Training data.} To compare models fairly, we factor out differences in training data as explained in \cref{sec: baseline models}.
 Following previous work \cite{saito2019pifu, saito2020pifuhd}, we retrain all baselines on the same $450$ \renderppl scans (subset of \agora).
 Methods that require the \threeD body prior (\ie, \pamir, \modelname) use the \smplx meshes provided by \agora. \modelname's $\normNet$ and $\imFunc$ modules are trained on the same data.

-\textbf{Testing data.} We evaluate primarily on the \cape dataset~\cite{ma2020cape}, which no method uses for training, to test their generelizability.
-Specifically, we divide the \cape dataset into the \capeFP and \capeNFP sets that have ``fashion poses'' and ``non-fashion poses'', respectively, to better analyze the generalization to complex body poses; for details on data splitting please see \suppl.
-To evaluate performance without a domain gap between train/test data, we also test all models on \agoraFIFTY~\cite{saito2019pifu,saito2020pifuhd} that has $50$ samples from \agora, which are different from the $450$ ones used for training.
+\textbf{Testing data.} We evaluate primarily on \cape~\cite{ma2020cape}, which no method uses for training, to test their generelizability.
+Specifically, we divide the \cape dataset into the \capeFP and \capeNFP sets that have ``fashion'' and ``non-fashion'' poses, respectively, to better analyze the generalization to complex body poses; for details on data splitting please see \suppl To evaluate performance without a domain gap between train/test data, we also test all models on \agoraFIFTY~\cite{saito2019pifu,saito2020pifuhd}, which contains $50$ samples from \agora that are different from the $450$ used for training.

 \textbf{Generating synthetic data.} We use the OpenGL scripts of \monoport~\cite{li2020realtimeVolMoCap} to render photo-realistic images with dynamic lighting.
 We render each clothed-human \threeD scan ($\mathcal{I}$ and $\gtCloNormImgFB$) and their \smplx fits ($\bodyNormImgFB$) from multiple views by using a weak perspective camera and rotating the scan in front of it.
 In this way we generate $138,924$ samples, each containing a \threeD clothed-human scan, its \smplx fit, an \rgb image, camera parameters, \twoD normal maps for the scan and the \smplx mesh (from two opposite views) and \smplx triangle visibility information \wrt the camera.